nokokiii/ChatIRC/README.md

 - HELP - Shows the list of commands
 - GET - Shows you the last 10 messages of the channel or less
 - MESS|{Message} - Writes a message
+- THEME|{ThemeName} - Selecting themes
+- THEMELIST - Gives you the list of themes

 **Error Codes**
 - Error 0: Invalid command